Emchtastic/MuddyTown_MinimumSpanningTree/README.txt

 Scope: This program writes/reads town and paving data to be analyzed for connectivity, paving coverage, and paving cost

 How to use:
-Main.py - This class is the driver for the program.
-There is a menu to choose options that address each objective for the project.
-A Town object is instantiated here and passed to methods within townManager.py and Graph.py
+processtown.py - This class is the driver for the program.

 Python Classes:
 -Town.py: This is an object class used to construct town objects.
 This object keeps track of the streets in the town as well as house names